Picture your dream vision of a fishing stream, way up in the mountains. Chances are, what you’re imagining looks an awful lot like the Trinity River.

 There are a couple of distinct salmon runs here; one in the spring and one in the fall.

-Spring-run Chinook salmon start to reach the Trinity River in May, and some are caught through August.
+Spring-run Chinook salmon start to reach the Trinity River in May, but fishing for them typically opens in July.

-June and July offer prime spring salmon fishing, and you’ll find these large, powerful fish in riffles and deep pools throughout the river.
-Salmon increasingly stack up in the last few miles below the dam as the season progresses.
+July offers prime spring salmon fishing for the brightest fish, and you’ll find these large, powerful fish in riffles and deep pools throughout the river.
+Salmon increasingly stack up in the last few miles below the dam as the season progresses, but later fish aren’t in as good condition.

 Fall-run Chinook salmon follow from September through December, with the peak usually occurring in November in the Trinity.